The „Network for Decent Labour in Academia“

 „For reasons only too well known to us, there is a lot of unrest at the mid-level in Germany's universities and research institutions.
 However, comprehensive organisation and networking of mid-level initiatives is still weak.
 Many local initiatives are working in isolation, lacking a structure that would interlink mid-level groups, faculty campaigns and voices in acute local conflicts so as to enable collective, transregional agency and impact on national politics.
 With this call, we want to begin the process of our networking.
 We hope to achieve at the very least a shared public agency (and public relations activities) as well as systematically increased options of coordinated campaigning, if not the ability to strike.
 At the same time, we expect cooperation with supportive faculty and students to considerably profit from a concerted mid-level academia that both gathers and multiplies its many voices.“

-Two years after our eventual founding in January 2017 we have realised quite a few of our expectations already: we are currently interlinking and coordinating a growing number of mid-level initiatives at universities, research institutions, academies and universities of applied sciences.
-We kick off campaigns and we reach an increasingly large public.
+Two years after NGAWiss was founded in 2017 we have already achieved quite a few of our aims: we are currently facilitating and coordinating the network of a growing number of mid-level initiatives at universities, research institutions, academies and universities of applied sciences.
+We are initiating campaigns and we are reaching an increasingly large public.
 And the big Higher Education strike … will become ever more likely the more of you get involved!
 Please get in touch: email@example.com.

 Our main demands summarised: